qdrant/landing_page/qdrant-landing/content/documentation/quickstart-cloud.md

 You can stay in the sandbox and continue trying our different API calls.</br>
 When you're ready, use the Console and our complete REST API to try other operations.

+## What's next?

+Now that you have a Qdrant Cloud cluster up and running, you should [test remote access](/documentation/cloud/qdrant-cloud-setup/#test-cluster-access) with Qdrant Client.